PacMac-Mobile-LLC/Velour/README.md

-# SubSpace - Subscription Video Platform
+# Velour - Premium Subscription Platform

 A modern subscription-based video sharing and messaging platform built with React, Node.js, and Stripe integration.